gist-rs/anyrag/crates/server/README.md

 -   `AI_PROVIDER`: The AI provider to use.
 Can be "gemini" or "local".
 Defaults to "gemini".
 -   `PORT`: The port for the server to listen on.
 Defaults to `9090`.
 -   `RUST_LOG`: The logging level (e.g., `info`, `debug`).
+-   `JWT_SECRET`: A secret key for signing and validating JWTs.
+If not set, a default, less secure key is used. **It is highly recommended to set this in production.**

 ### Prompt Customization (Optional)
 You can set the following environment variables to define server-wide default prompts.
 This is useful for customizing the AI's behavior without changing the code.
 These can still be overridden by individual API requests.